Pylons/deform/contributing.md

 5. Create a new branch on both Deform or Deformdemo with the same name.

-6. Update your code, and run `$TOX` again locally, making sure all tests pass.
+6. Update your code, and run `$TOX` again locally, both in Deform and deformdemo as in Steps 2 and 3, making sure all tests pass.

 7. Only after you complete the previous step, then submit a pull request to both repositories for review.